raceychan/ffder/README.md

 ### Customizing the File Loader Chain

-By default, the `FileLoader.from_chain()` method constructs a chain of loaders in the reverse order of their declaration.
+By default, the `FileLoader.from_chain()` method constructs a chain of loaders in the reverse order of their declaration, so that you can override existing loader by adding a new loader for the same file format.
 To customize the order or to include custom loaders in the chain, manually create instances and set the `next` property.

 ```python
 from file_util import FileUtil, JsonFileLoader, YAMLFileLoader, ENVFileLoader, TOMLFileLoader